-In addition, separate guidance has been published on holiday entitlement and pay (1st version dated 13th May 2020) and discipline and grievance procedures.
-Whilst not forming part of the framework governing the Scheme, they will be relevant and should be consulted where appropriate.
+In addition, separate guidance has been published on holiday entitlement and pay (1st version dated 13th May 2020) and discipline and grievance procedures during the pandemic.
+While not forming part of the framework governing the Scheme, this separate guidance will be relevant and should be consulted where appropriate.

-B. THE SECOND PHASE OF THE SCHEME:
+B. KEY POINTS ON THE THIRD PHASE OF THE SCHEME: